radiodan-archive/project/docs/getting_started.markdown

 In about 1 - 2 minutes you should see a new wifi network called 'radiodan-configuration'.

-Join this network, and go to a web page (or if you are on a Mac you should see a web page pop up (like a 'captive portal' you get with some wifi networks)).
+Join this network, and go to a web page (or if you are on a Mac you should see a web page pop up, like a 'captive portal' you get with some wifi networks).
 Follow the instructions and select a wifi network to connect to and type in the password.
 Click 'reboot now', and rejoin your usual wifi network.